A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Prospects and Future Directions

 \textbf{Significance.} The integration of RAG with various generative models, including diffusion models and other deep generative architectures, opens up new possibilities for solving complex tasks.
 Beyond the synergy with large language models like ChatGPT or GPT-4, the incorporation of generative paradigms such as diffusion models can enhance both the diversity and fidelity of generated content.
 This broader integration extends RAG’s impact beyond traditional QA and dialogue tasks, fostering innovative applications in cross-domain scenarios such as scientific literature mining, medical imaging synthesis, and multimodal content generation.

-\textbf{Open Issues.} Despite its potential, the combination of RAG with generative models remains challenging due to the inherent opacity of both retrieval-based and generative processes.
-The limited interpretability of interactions between external knowledge retrieval and generative components complicates model transparency and control.
-A more unified approach in designing architectures, training paradigms, and retrieval-augmentation strategies is essential for effectively leveraging these capabilities.
-Furthermore, robust mechanisms for uncertainty quantification, error correction, and adaptive retrieval are critical to mitigating inaccuracies and ensuring the reliability of generated content in real-world applications.
+\textbf{Open Issues.} Despite its considerable potential, the integration of RAG with generative models remains a formidable challenge due to the inherent opacity of both retrieval-based and generative processes.
+The limited interpretability of interactions between external knowledge retrieval and generative components significantly complicates model transparency and control.
+A more cohesive and unified approach in designing architectures, training paradigms, and retrieval-augmentation strategies is vital for effectively leveraging these powerful capabilities.
+Furthermore, robust and well-established mechanisms for uncertainty quantification, error correction, and adaptive retrieval are indispensable for mitigating inaccuracies and ensuring the long-term reliability of generated content in real-world applications.